aembke/fred.rs/docs/README.md

 * Callers should at least be aware of this channel so that they're aware of how server failure modes can lead to increased memory usage.
 This makes it perhaps surprisingly important to properly tune reconnection or backpressure settings, especially if memory is in short supply.
 * Some things that would ideally be synchronous must instead be asynchronous.
 For example, I've often wanted a synchronous interface to inspect active connections.

 As of 8.x there's a new `max_command_buffer_len` field that can be used as a circuit breaker to trigger backpressure if this buffer grows too large.
-However, as mentioned above I usually prefer indirectly limiting this via some other mechanism (such as AMQP prefetch counts, rate limits, etc) instead.

 Similarly, the reader tasks also use a `recv` loop: